DavidMcLaughlin55/public-api-project/README.md

 # public-api-project
-Project creating a directory using an API
+Project creating a directory using an API.